haroldjcastillo/layout-schedule/README.md

 // Select the instance or algorithm const instance = (width, _, events) => new Matrix(events, width);
-// Create a new calendar, pass a HTMLElement, JSON, and the instance calendar = new Calendar(width, height, input, instance);
+// Create a new calendar, pass the width and height, the input events, and the instance calendar = new Calendar(width, height, input, instance);
 // Draw each received slot wherever you prefer calendar.draw(drawSlotFunction);